davideomento/Hedging-Strategy/README.md

-# Risk Management Project

-Project developed in collaboration with Giulio Ruffinello and Matteo Racca.

----

 ## 💱 Currency Risk Management for an American Company

 This project addresses the **currency risk exposure** of an American company organizing trips to the Euro area for students.
 The company needs to cover costs in euros, which exposes it to fluctuations in the euro-dollar exchange rate.